MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

 If you untrack a reply or forward to a thread on a tracked email thread, and if the initial/master email is still tracked, it will continue to track replies.
-If there are certain replies you do not want to track, you will need to untrack these manually or change the [*OrgDbOrgSetting*](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm) to
+If there are certain replies you do not want to track, you will need to untrack these manually or change the [*OrgDbOrgSetting*](/power-platform/admin/environment-database-settings.md) to
-**IgnoreConversationIndexAndInReplyToForCorrelation** to prevent replies and forwards from being tracked.
+**IgnoreConversationIndexAndInReplyToForCorrelation** and prevent replies and forwards from being tracked.

 ## 2. When resolving recipient email addresses to rows in Dynamics 365, if there is more than one row in Dynamics 365 with the same email address, which row is it resolved to?